 Make an informed decision.
 Ensure you ask the insurance agent about:

 Deductible Options.
-Find out about the deductible - you're out-of-pocket cost.
+Find out about the deductible -- your out-of-pocket cost.
 The lower the deductible, the more the policy will cost you.

 Seek Discounts.
 Some insurance companies may offer discounts to their auto policyholders interested in buying a renters policy from them.
 Also, you may be eligible for discounts if your apartment or home has a security system, smoke detectors, or deadbolt locks.
 Additional discounts may be available depending on your age or whether you are a non-smoker.
 Policies vary.
 Examine as many options as possible.

 Shop Around.
 Find an insurance agent or insurance company representative with whom you are comfortable.
-Ask friends or relatives or consult the yellow pages.
+Ask friends or relatives or consult Yelp.
 Call a variety of insurance companies and agents.
 Ask questions.
 Keep your inventory handy, so you can find the amount of coverage that is most appropriate for you ($16,000 is usually the smallest amount of coverage you can get).